2022 West Virginia Senate election: Democrats

-Seats for Election
+Seats for election

-In the West Virginia Senate, two members are elected from each of the 17 districts in staggered, four year terms.
+In the West Virginia Senate, two members are elected from each of the 17 districts in staggered, four-year terms.
 In the 2022 cycle, nine Republican-held seats and eight Democrat-held seats were open for election.
 The names of members whose seats were up for election and their winning candidates are below.

 Predictions

 Senate President Election

-The 2023 West Virginia Senate Presidential election will be held on January 11, 2023.
+The 2023 West Virginia Senate Presidential election was held on January 11, 2023.

 On August 31, 2022, Republican senator and former chair of the Senate Education Committee Patricia Rucker announced that she would challenge incumbent president Craig Blair in the election.
 On November 22, Rucker withdrew her bid.

-On December 4, 2022, Blair was renominated as President of the Senate unopposed.
+On December 4, 2022, Blair was renominated as President of the Senate, unopposed.

 At the convening of the 86th Legislature on January 11, 2023, Blair was re-elected by acclamation.

 Overview

 In 2022, the Democrats, though defending fewer seats than the Republicans, had the majority of their caucus up for re-election, leaving them vulnerable to Republicans.
 Of the eight seats held by Democrats going into the election, all but one elected Republicans.